dynamsoft-docs/capture-vision-docs/enums/core/image-tag-type.md

 # Enumeration ImageTagType

-Describes the type of the image tag, which is used to distinguish video frame and file images.
+`ImageTagType` describes the type of the image tag, which is used to distinguish video frame and file images.

 ```cpp
 typedef enum ImageTagType